szacho/flower-classification/README.md

 **Visualization** of AugMix
 ![visualization of augmix](https://raw.githubusercontent.com/szacho/flower-classification/master/augmentation/augmix_vis.png)
 ### Predicting from a file
-To predict a flower specie from .jpg file you need:
+To predict a flower specie from a .jpg file you need:
-- jpg image file (like in /test_images directory)
+- jpg image file (like one in /test_images directory)
 - h5 trained model (see /models folder)
 - labels mapping dictionary (like one in file flower_mapping.json)
 - installed: